JupiterPi/HealthCheck/README.md

 # HealthCheck
-Multiple devices check for each other's response regularly and give alarm if a device doesn't work as expected.
+Two devices check for each other's response regularly and give alarm if a device doesn't work as expected.